Authentic and thoroughly delicious, this tandoori chicken is a total showstopper, rivaling your favorite Indian restaurant!

 Tandoori Chicken has since become popular throughout the world and is commonly found on most any Indian restaurant menu.

 The versions of Tandoori Chicken eaten in India, Bangladesh and Pakistan are usually quite spicy.
-Kashmiri chile powder is used to give it heat as well as give it it’s reddish hue.
+Kashmiri chili powder is used to give it heat as well as give it it’s reddish hue.
 Western versions are more mild, and food coloring is often used to create color, although paprika and turmeric create nice coloring as well.
 I don’t like food coloring and I didn’t use it here.
-Instead, I stick to the more traditional methods of using generous amount of paprika and turmeric as well as Kashmiri chile powder (but cayenne pepper can be used instead).
+Instead, I stick to the more traditional methods of using generous amount of paprika and turmeric as well as Kashmiri chili powder (but cayenne pepper can be used instead).

 As for the long list of spices in our tandoori chicken marinade, don’t feel intimidated!
 They are simply spices, no more difficult to utilize than any other common spice on your spice rack.
 The more Indian food you cook, the more familiar these will become to you.